Sunny Deol: 1990–2003: Established actor

 Deol was paid ₹6 crore for his role in Gadar, the highest for any Indian actor at that time.
 The film earned him his sixth nomination for the Filmfare Award for Best Actor.
 In the same year, Deol also worked in another successful action thriller film Indian (2001).
 It received a record breaking opening, grossing a domestic nett of ₹18.0 million on its opening day.
 It was the fourth highest-grossing Hindi film of the year in India with collection of ₹42.60 crore.
 Critics felt that Deol's role of DCP Rajshekhar Azad was "tailor-made" for him.

 In 2002, Deol starred in the war film Maa Tujhhe Salaam which opened strongly and despite being among the highest-grossing films of the year, only emerged as a box office disappointment due to poor reviews.
 He played the role of Indian revolutionary Chandra Shekhar Azad in 23rd March 1931: Shaheed, starring his brother Bobby Deol in the role of Bhagat Singh.
 The film's release coincided with another film based on Bhagat Singh, directed by Rajkumar Santoshi and titled The Legend of Bhagat Singh.
 Both films failed at the box office.

-Then, in 2003, Deol teamed up with director Anil Sharma yet again for The Hero: Love Story of a Spy, which also starred Preity Zinta and the debutant Priyanka Chopra.
+Then, in 2003, Deol teamed up with director Anil Sharma yet again to play an R&AW agent inThe Hero: Love Story of a Spy, which also starred Preity Zinta and the debutant Priyanka Chopra.
 Released on 11 April, The Hero was billed as Bollywood's most expensive film at that time with an estimated budget of ₹600 million.
 The film became the third highest-grossing Bollywood film of that year.
 Derek Elley from Variety wrote about the film and called it "a wildly over-the-top, stridently nationalistic but undeniably entertaining slice of hokum."